How Children Are Affected

 • Bed wetting/soiling

-• Self destructive behaviour e.g. self mutilation, alcohol and drug abuse
+• Self destructive behaviour e.g. self harm, alcohol and drug abuse

 • Depression/suicidal feelings